elpadi/dahlen-studio-processwire/README.md

 Download the [latest version of ProcessWire](https://github.com/processwire/processwire) and move the `wire` directory into the `public_html` directory.

-Scan index.php for updates to merge.
+Copy the index.php from the ProcessWire install dir.

 Import data and structure for ProcessWire database.

-Create the config file in the site directory.
+Create the config file int the `wire` directory.

 ### Zenphoto